OrenForkosh/IdentityDomains/README.md

 File | Description
 -----|------------
-IdentityDemos.m |	Includes a set of examples for using the code IdentityDomains.m |	Main class.
-Includes the ID computation tools DimReduction.m	|	A collection of Dimensionality Reduction algorithms Auxiliary.m	|	Set of small auxiliary functions
+IdentityDemos.m |	Includes a set of examples for using the code IdentityDomains.m |	Main class for computing the IDs DimReduction.m	|	A collection of Dimensionality Reduction algorithms Auxiliary.m	|	Auxiliary functions
-Color.m		|	Includes a set of colors data_table.mat	|	Sample table
+Color.m		|	A collection of colors and tools for colors data_table.mat	|	Sample table
 ID.mat		|	Precomputed IDs and Archetypes